Energy specialist help for UK homes: what they do and when you need one

 Do I need a smart meter to get the best tariff?

 Not necessarily.
-Some of the more advanced tariffs (like time-of-use) can require a smart meter, but many fixed and variable tariffs do not.
+The cheapest time-of-use tariffs (overnight rates near 7p/kWh for EV/heat) generally need a smart meter, but many competitive fixed and variable tariffs do not.
 If you’re offered a smart-only deal, make sure you’re comfortable with how pricing changes by time period.

 What details affect my quote the most?